sjinno/normalize-css-z/README.md

 normalize-css-z = "0.4"
 ```

-And in your rust file:
+And in your Rust file:

 ```rs
 // main.rs